Patient safety: Warnings from all sides

-Only 3 years on from the Francis report the reality is that the government are gambling with patient care.
+Five years on from the Francis report the reality is that the government are gambling with patient care.
 They are relying on the resilience of staff and patients in the face of huge underfunding and cuts, which they themselves have instigated.

 NHS funding rises have been the lowest since the 1950s.
 Government demands for £40bn of savings (2012-21) have left the NHS in a financial vice.
 No wonder then that survival is now based upon cuts, rationing and pushing services closer to the edge.

 Both the Association of Child Psychiatrists and the Royal College of psychiatrists in recent months have warned that the long waiting times, rationing of care and the shortage of beds are so bad that people risk harming or killing themselves as their mental health deteriorates whilst they wait for treatment.

 Underinvestment is worsening the chronic shortage in staff.
 The Royal College of Physicians, Royal College of Anaesthetists, Royal College of Paediatrics and Child Health and the BMA have all reported widespread problems with rota gaps - where shifts start with too few staff.
 According to figure’s from the Government’s own NHS Digital released in July 2018, vacancies for doctors, nurses, midwives and therapists are running at the highest levels since records began three years ago.